MossFrog/Signals-and-Audio/README.md

 The program accepts any OGG/WAV file with a sampling frequency of 44100Hz and then creates multiple outputs with lower bit depths and sampling frequencies.

+The program also accepts adding effects to a given audio sample by selecting an impulse response file.
+A nice compilation can be found under "IM Reverbs Pack" at this link http://www.voxengo.com/impulses/

 Supports recording audio directly from a microphone.

 The program also renders the waveform statically in multiple colors.

+An additional High-Pass whistle filter has been added as an example.

 Controls